keepthrifty/keepthrifty.github.io/_posts/2017/2017-01-30-introducing-retirement-freedom.md

 title: "Introducing Retirement Freedom"
-description: "The road to financial freedom can take a long time; an intermediate step to celebrate is Retirement Freedom - never heard of it?
-That's because I made it up"
+description: "The road to financial independence can be long; an intermediate step to celebrate is Retirement Freedom - never heard of it?
+That's because we made it up"

 image:
   path: /assets/img/posts/2017-01-30-introducing-retirement-freedom/space-capsule.jpg